 4.2 Headings

-Headings are standard features of business documents that serve several important functions:
+Headings are standard features of business documents and serve several important functions.
+As listed below, they:

 Effective headings use concrete, descriptive language to tell the reader what to expect from the content of each section.
 Avoid “functional” headings when writing business reports.
 Functional headings are used in documents that have consistent structures, such as in science lab reports, when each section must fulfill a particular function.
 For example,